 Multiple events will be counted only once per participant in each summary.
-Adverse events will be summarized and listed first in alphabetic order of system organ class and HLT within each system organ class (if applicable), and then by PT in descending order of total frequency within each system organ class.
+Adverse events will be summarized and listed first in alphabetic order of SOC and HLT within each SOC (if applicable), and then by PT in descending order of total frequency within each SOC.
 For summaries by severity grade, the most severe grade will be used for those AEs that occurred more than once in an individual participant during the study.